JonSingleton/StyleTTS-WebUI/README.md

 ## Acknowledgements
-Huge thanks to the developers responsible for developing StyleTTS2: https://github.com/yl4579/StyleTTS2
+Huge thanks to the developers responsible for developing StyleTTS2: https://github.com/yl4579/StyleTTS2 Another huge thanks to Jarod for throwing the initial three tabs of generation/training/settings to get the ball rolling on using StyleTTS2 in Gradio with training integrated directly and easily.

 ## Usage Notice
 The base pre-trained StyleTTS2 model used here comes with a License of: